global-121/121-platform/README.md

 If the Swagger-UI is not accessible after installing Docker and setting up the services, you can take the following steps to debug:

-1. `docker-compose ps` to list running containers and their status
+1. `docker compose ps` to list running containers and their status
-2. `docker-compose logs -f <container-name>` to check their logs/console output (or leave out the `<container-name>` to get ALL output)
+2. `docker compose logs -f <container-name>` to check their logs/console output (or leave out the `<container-name>` to get ALL output)

 ### Docker related issues